gstuartj/cf-ddns.sh/README.md

 # cf-ddns.sh
 cf-ddns.sh is a minimal, easy to use, portable DDNS client for automatically updating CloudFlare's DNS service to point to your current IP.
-It's portable and POSIX compliant, so it will run in most shells.
-(Even on embedded systems like consumer routers.)
+It was written with portability in mind, so it will run in most POSIX-like shells.
+(BASH, ASH, Bourne, BusyBox, etc.) It even works on many embedded systems, like consumer routers.

 Prerequisites
 ------------